blhylton/infores-store-locator-plugin/README.md

 There are technically two different types of installation: Installing the plugin in WordPress, and installing the plugin locally for development.

+### Requirements

+This plugin requires PHP ^7.2.
+It could potentially be adapted to work with 7.1, but would require changing some dependencies to deprecated versions.
+If you are using PHP 5.x or 7.0, it is recommended that you upgrade **immediately** as those versions are no longer being supported or patched.

 ### Installing in WordPress

 *coming soon (Once I have a functional build and a build pipeline setup)*